PC Tools (company)

-PC Tools (founded in 2003), formerly known as WinGuides.com, was a software company acquired by Symantec in 2008; the new owner eventually discontinued the PC Tools name.
-Company headquarters were in Australia, with offices in Luxembourg, the United States, United Kingdom, Ireland and Ukraine.
+PC Tools (formerly known as WinGuides) was a software company founded in 2003 and acquired by Symantec in 2008; the new owner eventually discontinued the PC Tools name.
+Company headquarters were in Australia, with offices in Luxembourg, the United States, United Kingdom, Ireland, and Ukraine.
 The company had previously developed and distributed security and optimization software for the Mac OS X and Microsoft Windows platforms.

 Products

 By 29 November 2006 software owned by PC Tools had been downloaded over 125 million times.

 PC Tools Browser Defender

 PC Tools Browser Defender, also called Browser Defender for short, is a browser toolbar for Internet Explorer and Mozilla Firefox browsers on Windows based computers.
 Browser Defender allows for safe web surfing.

 PC Tools iAntiVirus

 iAntivirus was updated in 2012 and rebranded under Symantec's Norton brand.

 PC Tools iAntiVirus is free antivirus software for Intel based Apple Macintosh computers running Mac OS 10.5 (Leopard) and Mac OS 10.6 (Snow Leopard) initially released in June 2008, used to detect and remove malware, spyware and malicious exploits, using both signature-based and heuristic detection.

 AntiVirus was criticized because it only scans for Macintosh viruses, ignoring Windows and Linux viruses.
 It was praised for its speed and low usage of system resources.